loic-sharma/flutter_playground/render_computed_box/README.md

 ## Why is this necessary?

-It's already possible today to compose render object using `RenderProxyBox`:
+It's already possible today to compose render objects using `RenderProxyBox`:

 ```dart